-In 2017, our Compensation Committee adopted Stock Ownership Guidelines for our independent directors and executive officers.
+Our Compensation Committee has adopted Stock Ownership Guidelines for our independent directors and executive officers.
 We believe that our Stock Ownership Guidelines align the interests of our executive officers and independent directors with the interests of our stockholders.
 The guidelines below were established with advice from the Compensation Consultant and are believed to follow market standards.